textX/Arpeggio/README.rst

 --------------------------
 Please use `discussion forum`_ for general discussions, suggestions etc.

-If you have some specific question on textX usage please use `stackoverflow`_.
+If you have some specific question on Arpeggio usage please use `stackoverflow`_.
 Just make sure to tag your question with :code:`arpeggio`.

 Contributions